 Common warehouse picking cart options can include wire shelving or steel shelving.
 Both options have unique features that give them advantages for certain applications.

-Wire shelving carts are designed to minimize dust and dirt build up and increase air circulation and visibility.
-This design element is perfect for inventory that needs to stay clean and dry.
+Wire shelving carts are designed to minimize dust and dirt build-up and increase air circulation and visibility.
+This design element is perfect for an inventory that needs to stay clean and dry.
 Wire carts are ideally suited for industrial, warehousing and retail applications because of their durability and customization.

 Stainless steel carts are easy to clean and unaffected by frequent temperature changes or being exposed to humidity which makes them ideal for foodservice and health care operations.
 Stainless steel is also non-corrosive that will not contaminate inventory.